mmu-dermatology-research/dark_corner_artifact_removal/README.md

 # Dark Corner Artifact Removal

-This repository stores all code and experiments created for dark corner artifact removal.
+This repository contains all code and experiments created for dark corner artifact removal.

 If you use any part of the DCA masking/removal process in this research project, please consider citing this paper: